cloudflare/cloudflare-docs/content/waf/about/_index.md

 - **Mitigation**: Blocks, challenges, or throttles requests through different [mitigation features](#waf-mitigation-features) such as custom rules, WAF Managed Rules, and rate limiting rules.
 Rules that mitigate traffic can include scores from traffic scans in their expressions to better address possibly malicious requests.

-{{<Aside type="note" header="Note">}}
+{{<Aside type="warning" header="Warning">}}
-Enabling traffic detections will not apply any mitigation measures to incoming traffic; they only provide signals that you can use to define your attack mitigation strategy.
+Enabling traffic detections will not apply any mitigation measures to incoming traffic; detections only provide signals that you can use to define your attack mitigation strategy.
 {{</Aside>}}

 ### Available traffic detections